Sameer68/shopping-list/README.md

 First we will get a very basic list working so we can add items to our list using javascript code.

-We start with a blank template and add a single unordered list element (use an ordered list if you want numbering).
+We start with a blank template and add a simple header and a single unordered list element (use an ordered list if you want numbering).
-This element will become our shopping list.
+This list element will become our shopping list.
 The list is given the id `shopping` so we can select it by id.

 ```html